esteban-andrade/FetchRobotPathFollow/README.md

 # FetchRobotPathFollow
 Here is the Repository for Fetch robot following a Path based on QR codes.

->Note Please Have the turtle bot and Fetch package installed in the catkin workspace.
-This package will build on top of that.
+>Note Please Have the Turtle bot and Fetch package installed in the catkin workspace.
+This package will build on top of the dependencies of these.

 ## Authors
 * Esteban Andrade